-Do you really need an excuse to visit a new yarn shop?
-Me neither, but The Great Northern Yarn Haul has motivated me to start checking off my list of New England Yarn shops.
+Do you really need an excuse to visit a new yarn store?
+Meeeeeeee neither, but The Great Northern Yarn Haul has given me all kinds of excuses to visit as many New England yarn stores as possible!

 THIS POST MAY CONTAIN AFFILIATE LINKS,

 The Yarn Bank is an independent yarn store on Main Street in St. Johnsbury, VT.
 The Yarn Bank opened in February of 2019 and is owned by Misty Colby